mathisdesaulty/MathisDESAULTY/README.md

 ## How does the programme work?

 When you launch the main programme, you will see an image page appear in which you can draw your number so that the programme can try to predict it.
 You can see how the programme performs by looking at the performance test next to the prediction buttons.
 If you try to predict several times, you may be able to see that the performance tests are very optimistic.
 The problem is that the MNIST dataset may be very large, but most of the numbers are written the same.
 If you have a way of drawing the numbers that is a little outside the dataset, the predictions will be poor.
+All the User informations can be find in [User Guide](https://github.com/mathisdesaulty/MathisDESAULTY/blob/54e38df4c9d8bd1a114d0664911d91380e50071c/Documentation/User_guide.md#L1-L2).